Autism (Autism Spectrum Disorder)

 What resources are available about autism?

-ASHA developed some resources about autism for clinicians who work with autism spectrum disorders.
+Practice Portal on Autism has information for clinicians who work with individuals with autism spectrum disorders.

 This list is not exhaustive and inclusion does not imply endorsement of the organization or the content of the website by ASHA.